ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS
+## Introduction
-Repository for Tech Academy projects involving HTML and CSS.
+Repository for Tech Academy projects involving the programming languages HTML and CSS.
+This repository demonstrates my basic knowledge of HTML and CSS I learned from my bootcamp.

+## Technologies
+- HTML5
+- CSS